Skin Cancer Screening

 Skin cancer can be cured if found and treated early.

-- Your doctor may check your skin once a year during your annual exam.
+- Your doctor may check your skin during your annual exam.
 Or your doctor may suggest a skin exam more often, especially if you have:

 - Familial atypical mole and melanoma (FAM-M) syndrome .
 This is an inherited tendency to develop melanoma .
 Examine your skin every month and be examined by a doctor every 4 to 6 months, preferably by the same doctor each time.